-His works have been shown internationally at institutions such as Jameel Arts Centre in Dubai, UAE, 2021; Museum of Contemporary Art Toronto, Canada, 2019-2020; Fondazione Prada, Italy, 2017, 2020; La Boverie, Belgium, 2018; 21_21 Design Sight, Japan, 2018; Deutsche Oper Berlin, Germany, 2016, among others.
-He has also participated in numerous art and photography fairs, art festivals, and biennials such as Biennale de l’Image Possible, La Boverie, Belgium; Photo London, Somerset House, UK; Paris Photo, Grand Palais, France; Art Souterrain, Palais des congrès de Montréal, Canada; Unseen Photo Fair Amsterdam, Westergas, Netherland; among others.
-He produced his first book Code Unknown in homage to the Austrian film director Michael Haneke, published by IMA in 2015.
-The portraitures of the series were featured on shirts and bags for Issey Miyake’s 2015 Men’s collection.
-Also, in collaboration with the Deutsche Oper Berlin, the images were displayed in billboards and posters all around Berlin, he also held his first solo exhibition in Germany in the Opera house in 2016.
-In 2020, he created a short visual essay Werewolves Playoffs together with German filmmaker and literary author Alexander Kluge, commissioned as part of Fondazione Prada’s Finite Rants programme.
+He has been exhibiting internationally at key institutions includes Jameel Arts Centre Dubai, UAE, 2021; Museum of Contemporary Art Toronto, Canada, 2019-2020; Fondazione Prada, Italy, 2017/2020; La Boverie (former Palais des beaux-arts de Liège), Belgium, 2018; 21_21 Design Sight, Japan, 2018; Deutsche Oper Berlin, Germany, 2016, among others.
+He has participated in several art and photography fairs, art festivals, and biennials such as Biennale de l’Image Possible, La Boverie, Belgium, 2018; Photo London, Somerset House, UK, 2016; Paris Photo, Grand Palais, France, 2015; Art Souterrain, Palais des congrès de Montréal, Canada, 2018; Unseen Photo Fair Amsterdam, Westergas, Netherland, 2015, among others.